 July and August bring the best weather of the summer, with warm days and cool nights; wildflowers are blooming, hiking trails are usually free of snow, and rivers should be clear of spring runoff, making for perfect fly-fishing conditions.
 All other summer activities, such as biking, rock climbing, rafting, and horseback riding, are easily available.
 (Skies may be hazy from area wildfires in August.)

-Learn more in our Insider’s Guide to Jackson Hole and the Grand Tetons, and plan your trip through our site to be marked as a VIP and get the best possible trip.
+Learn more in our Insider’s Guide to Jackson Hole and the Grand Tetons, and use Wendy’s trip request formto be marked as a VIP and get the best possible trip.